zbl5332/mdadm-Linear-Device/README.md

 Both messages use the same format:

 Bytes Field       Description

 0-1   length      The size of the packet in bytes

-2-5   opcode      The opcode for the JBOD operation (format defined in Lab 2 README) 6-7   return code Return code from the JBOD operation (i.e., returns 0 on success and -1 on failure) 8-263 block       Where needed, a block of size JBOD BLOCK SIZE
+2-5   opcode      The opcode for the JBOD operation

+6-7   return code Return code from the JBOD operation (i.e., returns 0 on success and -1 on failure)

+8-263 block       Where needed, a block of size JBOD BLOCK SIZE

 **In a nutshell, there are four steps for network:**